zlsa/spacex-reddit-wiki/README.md

 Within the `source` directory, you will find markdown files, each corresponding to a wiki page, within the `faq` directory, you will find the FAQ questions, each with their own markdown file.

+### Contributing

+Anyone can contribute to this repository to help improve the content within.
+We will accept all edits, additions, and improvement provided they are sourced (either in your diff, or in the description of your commit), and are not structural in nature.
+Please ensure your changes are sourced, contain correct spelling and grammar, are written in a neutral manner, and that you agree to the licensing terms of this repository and acknowledge that your changes will be submitted into the public domain.

+To contribute, simply fork `master`, perform your changes, then submit a pull request here with a description of your changes.
+Your request will be merged, then nightly at 00:00UTC, an automated script will run and copy the current output of this project into the r/SpaceX wiki.

-, you will find the `faq` directory, where each question has its own markdown file.
-To add a new question to the FAQ, please create a file with the question title as the filename.
-Be sure to include the snippet of JSON that other source files include:
+When you add a new question to the FAQ, ensure the file is created with the question title as the filename.
+Be sure to include the snippet of JSON at the top that other source files include:

     {
         "type":"question|page",         // String.